mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 #### `passwd`

 The passwd parameter provides the password information for the above user and may be either a plain text password or it may be an encrypted password.
-See the section on encrypting passwords for use in the MaxScale.cnf file.
+See the section on encrypting passwords for use in the maxscale.cnf file.
 This user must be capable of connecting to the backend database and executing these SQL statements to load database names and grants from the backends:

 * `SELECT user, host, password,Select_priv FROM mysql.user`.
 * `SELECT user, host, db FROM mysql.db`